“Stanzas on

 No! true Freedom is to share

-All the chains our brothers wear,
+the chains our brothers wear,

 And, with heart and hand, to be